-It's Friday 13th - the unluckiest day!
-But why do people always think something bad's going to happen when it comes around?
+Today is Friday 13th - supposedly the unluckiest day!
+But why do people always think something bad is going to happen when it comes around?

 Even today, it's considered unlucky to have 13 people sitting at a dinner table, and some people pop a teddy bear in a seat to make the number of guests up to 14!